Ionut-source/admin-db/README.md

 The runner class is a class that implements CommandLineRunner.
 This class contains the logic that helps us insert some initial data into our application.

 Unit Tests
-For the MVC application, I used UnitTests for all serviceimpl functionalities.
+I used UnitTests for all serviceimpl functionalities.

-Using JUnit and Mokito we can test all methods.
 Integration Tests
 I created the repositories package and tested all its interfaces using @DataJpaTest and Test Containers (MySqlContainer)
                         • CourseRepositoryTest
                         • TrainerRepositoryTest